exAspArk/bemi/README.md

 * Synchronous, scheduled, and background execution of workflows
 * Improved reliability with transactions, queues, retries, timeouts, rate limiting, and priorities
 * Implemented patterns like sagas, distributed tracing, transactional outbox, and railway-oriented programming
-* Full visibility into the system, event logging for debugging and auditing, and monitoring with the web UI
+* Full visibility into the system, event logging for debugging, auditing, and monitoring with the web UI
 * Simple distributed workflow execution across services, applications, and programming languages (soon)

 ## Code example